 Opening an Account With SagePoint Financial

-As mentioned earlier, individuals cannot open accounts directly with SagePoint Financial.
-To find an affiliated advisor near you, check out the list of affiliated firms in the “What Type of Clients” section, above, or call SagePoint Financial’s customer service line: (800) 552-3319.
+Individuals cannot open accounts directly with SagePoint Financial.
+To find an affiliated advisor near you, check out the list of affiliated firms on SagePoint's website.
+You can also call the firm's customer service line at (800) 552-3319.

 SagePoint Financial is headquartered in the midtown area of Phoenix.
-The exact address is 20 E. Thomas Road, Suite 2000, Phoenix, AZ 85012.
+The exact address is 20 East Thomas Road, Suite 2000.

 All information was accurate as of the writing of this article.

 - SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Don’t go it alone at first.
 Even if you don’t have a lot of money to invest, you can get stand-alone (as opposed to ongoing) investment advice from financial advisors.
 Often, they’ll charge a fixed fee or hourly rate.